rohitzch/Data-Cleaning-Script/README.md

 # Data-Cleaning-Script
-Created a Python script to clean data automatically.
+A Python script to clean data automatically.

 Features/Functions of this script:
 - It will ask for datasets path and name